dotmpe/x-docker/ReadMe.md

 - Also, when using version tags these like the branches need a pre- or -suffix to distinguish them from versions for the other builds.

+  The other slight issue is docker hub builds each commitish separately, creating unique containers for what is a single source version.

+  Only solution is to use one SCM triggered autobuild, or select which to run based using a hook and cancel all but one.
+Everything using data available from the checkout.

 - The main issue I see with docker hub autobuilds is the lack of secrets.
   Its fine for public content, but alos only public services.